jing-library/r-socialsci/_episodes/01-intro-to-r.md

 > ## Exercise
 >
 >
-> We’ve seen that atomic vectors can be of type character, numeric (or double),
+> We’ve seen that atomic vectors can be of type character, double,
 >   integer, and logical.
 But what happens if we try to mix these types in a
 >   single vector?
 >